TulioHRC/Music-Player/README.md

 Possibly upgrades:
 - Remove unecessary files on the repository
-- When play after pause, continue in the time that was paused
 - Menu to delete musics
 - Prettier config menu
-- Remove Loops that are making the sound bad, or other solution (Maybe try in another PC, because in mine other app has this little breakes that are making the sound bad)
-- Download isn't working without the console
 - Organize functions in others files
 - Link option to download